civcode/SensorFusionND-P2-CameraBased2dFeatureTracking/report/README.md

 #### Feature Matches per Processing Time

-The following tables show the required processing time per feature match, as well as the ten highest ranking combinations of detector and descriptor.
+For the following table the average number of feature matches per image was divided by the average preocessing time for feature detection and description per image.
+The ten highest ranking combinations of detector and descriptor are shown as well.

 ![][img07]